-Our Disability and Mental Health Summits have always been successful due to our great partnerships with school districts, non-profits, and other government agencies.
-In particular this year we are deeply thankful to our three program partners who have helped set up such a dynamic program:
+Our Disability & Mental Health Summit has always been successful due to our great partnerships with school districts, nonprofits, and other government agencies.
+In particular this year, we are deeply thankful to our program partners who have helped set up such a dynamic program:

 The PEAL Center